CroosJJSE/Agile-Business-Analysis/README.md

 - **Team Enabler**: Support Agile teams in delivering high-quality, user-focused solutions.

 ---

-## Key Takeaway
-Great backlog analysis drives better outcomes by ensuring clarity, collaboration, and alignment with user and business needs.
 # Collaborating with the Product Owner on the Backlog

 ## Roles and Responsibilities